axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-hdfs/reference-destination-hdfs/_index.md

 | Type:    | number |
 | Default: | 255    |

 *Description:* The maximum length of the filename.
-This filename (including the UUID that {{% productparam "abbrev" %}} appends to it) cannot be longer than what the file system permits.
-If the filename is longer than the value of `hdfs-max-filename-length`, {{% productparam "abbrev" %}} will automatically truncate the filename.
+This filename (including the UUID that {{% param "product.abbrev" %}} appends to it) cannot be longer than what the file system permits.
+If the filename is longer than the value of `hdfs-max-filename-length`, {{% param "product.abbrev" %}} will automatically truncate the filename.
 For example, `hdfs-max-filename-length("255")`.